-Task 1 - Updated EMP and Compilation of Environmental Specifications engineering design services.
+Task 1 - EMP and Compilation of Environmental Specifications

+The Environmental and Social Impact Assessment (ESIA) will be refined, including a draft Environmental Management Plan (EMP).
+This work will be carried out partly in parallel with the engineering design services.
 The Consultant shall therefore liaise closely with the ESIA consultant during the design period, and incorporate the EMP into the Tender documents as it is made available.
 The Environmental Manager shall critically review the environmental mitigation and monitoring measures contained in the EMP and revise such measures as deemed necessary.
 The Environmental activities shall be undertaken in accordance with relevant legislation and policies, supplemented where appropriate with reference to internationally recognised standards.